Web Analytics

 • the probability of a repeat birth injury

-• is multi-age home-based childcare better than center-based daycare
+• what is better, multi-age home-based childcare or center-based daycare

-• the number of kids that makes the happiest family
+• the number of kids that makes the happiest families

 Yes, it might be possible to find answers to some of these questions on a population level, and that’s very important for public health decisions.
 But these numbers may not be that useful to you as an individual as they may or may not reflect your particular situation well.
 The range around the average is often very, very wide, and where you land depends on your unique circumstances.
 It is often still good to know the range, but it's very important to consider your specific circumstances.
 (Side note: This is also the reason why many of the "best" parenting techniques don't work for your child.)